 The Company has entered into fixed fee and variable share agreements with music performance rights organizations that expire as late as 2011.
 During the years ended December 31, 2008, 2007 and 2006, the Company incurred expenses, including discontinued operations, of approximately \$12.2 million, \$13.8 million and \$12.6 million, respectively, in connection with these agreements.
-Excluding discontinued operations, 12, 2007 and 2006, the Company incurred expenses of approximately \$11.8 million, \$11.5 million and \$10.1 million, respectively, in connection with these agreements.
+Excluding discontinued operations, for the years ended December 31, 2008, 2007 and 2006, the Company incurred expenses of approximately \$11.8 million, \$11.5 million and \$10.1 million, respectively, in connection with these agreements.